Cook, Stephen K. 1971-2021 St. Joseph, Mo.

+He worked at ABC Disposal Service as a Supervisor, one of the best drivers in town, while still working for the family business, continuing on with Mom and Dad's legacy that they built for us kids.

-Stephen was a member of the Yu's Academy Martial Arts, where he studied Hapkido, Taekwondo, and was 5th Degree Black Belt.
-He loved computers and computer programming; movies and books, especially Harry Potter; and played many games both online and offline with his friends.
+Stephen was a Master Instructor at Yu's Academy Martial Arts.
+He studied Hapkido, Taekwondo, and was a 5th Degree Black Belt.
+He loved computers and computer programming; all card games, including Magic: The Gathering, which he would play both online and offline with his friends; movies and books, especially Harry Potter.

+Stephen was a devoted Catholic and a member of Our Lady of Guadalupe Catholic Church.

-He leaves behind his siblings, Jason Cook, Stacey (Jerry) Goodman, Justin Cook, and Amber Cook; nieces and nephews, Jordan, Abbie, Mavric, and Jack Goodman; and life-long best friend and adopted brother, Jerry (Beth Ann) Reinert.
+He leaves behind his siblings: Jason Cook; Stacey (Jerry) Goodman; Justin Cook; and Amber Cook; nieces and nephews, Jordan, Abbie, Mavric and Jack Goodman.

 Stephen is preceded in death by his parents.

-Memorial Donations may be made to https://gofund.me/34b251c6.
+Memorial contributions may be made to Our Lady of Guadalupe Catholic Church.
 As published in the St. Joseph News-Press.

 (0) comments